Yuzu Essential Oil

 Yuzu essential oil is extracted by cold expression of the rind, producing a pale yellow essential oil with an exquisite citrus aroma.
 This body of this fragrance exists somewhere between grapefruit and mandarin, with subtle overtones of bergamot and lime.
 It has a very dry, tangy quality whilst producing an almost floral note that is very appealing.

 As you might expect, yuzu essential oil blends easily with all citrus oils, although to do so simply dilutes its unique fragrance.
-Try blending it instead with basil, benzoin, clary sage, chamomile Roman, cypress, frankincense, geranium, ginger, jasmine, juniper berry, lavender, neroli, patchouli, petitgrain, rose (absolute & otto), sandalwood, vetiver and ylang ylang.
+Try blending it with small quantities of basil, benzoin, clary sage, chamomile Roman, cypress, frankincense, geranium, ginger, jasmine, juniper berry, lavender, neroli, patchouli, petitgrain, rose (absolute & otto), sandalwood, vetiver or ylang ylang.

-I find yuzu a very intriguing and rewarding essential oil to use, and hope that more will continue to be discovered about its therapeutic properties.
+I find yuzu essential oil intriguing and rewarding in aromatherapy and natural perfumery, and hope that more will continue to be discovered about its therapeutic properties.
 After a long and stressful day, I find it really gives a welcome boost to both mind and body.
-Try yuzu yourself, and see if you don't agree yuzu is the king of all citrus oils.
+Try yuzu essential oil yourself, and see if you don't agree it is the king of all citrus oils.

 Copyright © Quinessence Aromatherapy Ltd 1998.
 Written by Geoff Lyth